Hear from our Recent Alumni

 The PhD program is based on rigorous, theoretically-grounded study in two fields of Political Science; students choose from Political Theory, International Relations, Comparative Politics, Canadian Politics, Public Policy and Gender and Diversity.
 All of these fields are well-represented by internationally-recognized faculty members who are available for doctoral research supervision.
+Find out more about our field groups.

 After completing the required coursework and two comprehensive examinations, doctoral students embark on the process of writing their dissertation.
 Guidance and support are offered to students at all stages of their doctoral careers.